-Co-ops and Schools may NOT print copies of any portion of the WriteShop I student workbook.
+Co-ops and Schools may NOT copy or print any portion of the WriteShop II student workbook.
 You must purchase a yearly site license that permits co-op and school duplication.
 Bulk educational discounts are also available.
 Please contact WriteShop for more information.

-E-mail: info@writeshop.com Phone: (909) 989-5576
+Email: info@writeshop.com Phone: (909) 989-5576

 This copyright is protected by your integrity.
-No part of this work may be published, reproduced, duplicated, stored in a retrieval system, or transmitted or copied in any form or by any means now known or hereafter developed, whether electronic, mechanical, or otherwise, without prior written permission of the publisher unless such copying is expressly permitted by federal copyright law, or unless it complies with the Photocopying Policy above.
+Except as it complies with the Photocopying Policy above, no part of this work may be published, reproduced, duplicated, stored in a retrieval system, or transmitted or copied in any form or by any means now known or hereafter developed, whether electronic, mechanical, or otherwise, without prior written permission of the publisher unless such copying is expressly permitted by federal copyright law.
 Illegal use, copying, publication, transfer, distribution, or resale is considered copyright infringement according to Sections 107 and 108 and other relevant portions of the United States Copyright Act.